KomisD/STMOFlow/README.md

 Although the detection model is highly sensitive to small objects thanks to its temporal cue integration, it tends to produce a number of false positives.
 To address this, the framework incorporates a robust tracking module that serves as a filter.
 The tracker computes the Intersection over Union (IoU) between detection boxes and tracker boxes, and only detections that exceed a low IoU threshold—thus demonstrating temporal consistency—are retained.
 In situations where the detection model's outputs are inconsistent or incomplete, the tracker’s reliable predictions act as a fallback, substantially minimizing false positives and refining overall detection performance.

+_Framework with tracking can be used with a different detection model as well_

 https://github.com/user-attachments/assets/242533f8-f957-424b-8490-36b59c9a694f